baldurk/renderdoc/docs/getting_started/faq.rst

 For OpenGL RenderDoc will only capture core profile applications, in general, and expects at minimum to be able to create a core 3.2 context which includes a few key extensions.
 For more details see :doc:`../behind_scenes/opengl_support`.

 With Vulkan, RenderDoc should fully support any Vulkan application.
-However replaying a Vulkan log may not work if the hardware used to capture it is different - portability of captures between hardware is not guaranteed.
+However replaying a Vulkan capture may not work if the hardware used to capture it is different - portability of captures between hardware is not guaranteed.

 Why does my capture say "Failed to capture frame: Uncapped command list"?
 -------------------------------------------------------------------------

-At the moment on some APIs like D3D9, RenderDoc only begins capturing deferred command lists at the point that you trigger a capture.
+On D3D11, RenderDoc only begins capturing deferred command lists at the point that you trigger a capture.
 If you replay command lists that were recorded before the captured frame, RenderDoc will fail to capture the frame and try again next frame (and eventually give up after a few retries).

-To change this behaviour, enable the ``Capture all cmd lists`` option - see :doc:`../window/capture_log_attach` for more details.
+To change this behaviour, enable the ``Capture all cmd lists`` option - see :doc:`../window/capture_attach` for more details.
 This will capture all command lists recorded from the start of the program, ready for when you decide to capture a frame.
 This currently has a fair amount of overhead.

 Why does my capture say "Failed to capture frame: Uncapped Map()/Unmap()"?
 --------------------------------------------------------------------------

 If you start a ``Map()`` before a ``Present()`` call then call ``Unmap()`` after the ``Present()`` during the frame RenderDoc wants to capture, RenderDoc won't have intercepted this call and so will fail to capture this frame and try again next time.
 This usually only invalidates the first frame you try to capture, but if you ``Map()`` many resources, and ``Unmap()`` them one by one in subsequent frames, you could hit this failed capture scenario many times in a row.

-Currently the only solution to this is to change the pattern of ``Map()``/``Unmap()`` such that they are contained within a frame.
+Currently the only solution to this is to change the pattern of ``Map()/Unmap()`` such that they are contained within a frame.

 .. _gamma-linear-display:

 Gamma display of linear data, or "Why doesn't my texture look right?"
 ---------------------------------------------------------------------

 Gamma/sRGB correctness is a rather painful subject.
 If we could all just agree to store everything in 32bit float data we could probably do away with it.
-Until that time we have to worry about displaying textures while making sure to respect sRGB.
+Until that time we have to worry about displaying textures while making sure to respect the color space it's stored in.

 For texture formats that explicitly specify that they contain sRGB data this isn't a problem and everything works smoothly.
 Note that RenderDoc shows picked texel values in linear float format, so if you pick a pixel that is 0.5, 0.5, 0.5, the actual bytes might be stored as say 186, 186, 186.

 For other textures it's more difficult - for starters they may actually contain sRGB data but the correction is handled by shaders so there's no markup.
-Or indeed the app may not be gamma-correct so the data is sRGB but uncorrected.
+Or indeed the application may not be gamma-correct so the data is sRGB but uncorrected.
 If we display these textures in a technically correct way, such that the data is not over or under gamma-corrected, the result often looks 'wrong' or unintuitively different from expected.

 Nothing is actually wrong here except perhaps that when visualising linear data it is often more convenient to "overcorrect" such that the data is perceptually linear.
 A good example to use is a normal map: The classic deep blue of (127,127,255) flat normals is technically incorrect as everyone is used to visualising these textures in programs that display the data as if it were sRGB (which is the convention for normal images that do not represent vectors).